Avoiding pollen allergens

 Because pollen can stick to fabrics, avoid drying clothes outside and take your clothes off in the bathroom.
 Changing into fresh clothes when you get home and wiping down your furniture with a damp cloth can help get rid of any stray pollen.

 Pets can carry pollen on their fur, so it’s a good idea to run a damp cloth over them when they come back indoors.
-Washing and brushing your hair before bed also reduces the amount of pollen you inhale while you sleep.
+Washing and brushing your hair before bed also reduces inhaled pollen while you sleep.